 Bringing Children and Art Together Children’s Art Week

 Children’s Art Week takes place in the UK and is organised by Engage.
 All over the country various events will be held, giving young people and children the opportunity to get involved in a range of art activities.

 Engage provides support and training for gallery education.
 Gallery education refers to a field which works to widen access to the visual arts for everyone.
 It works with gallery owners and visual arts organisations.
 The aim is to encourage families, young people, disabled people, older people and early years groups to be more engaged with visual arts.

 How Children’s Art Week is Celebrated

 Engage invites various organisations such as schools, museums, galleries and community groups to organise various visual arts events.
 Support is provided for organisers with regards planning, running and advertising events.
-Support for 2018 is given by the Kirby Laing Foundation.

 Teachers who want to take part in the celebration can get hints and tips if they want to plan a gallery visit.
 There are also ideas to include any gallery visits into the curriculum plan and to take the idea further.